 The Authority has contracted with Stantec Consulting Services Inc. as Traffic and Revenue Consultant and with HNTB as Consulting Engineer.

-The certificate is presented as a draft for the proposed budget presentation; revenue and expense certifications are finalized upon budget adoption.
+The certificate is presented as a draft in the proposed budget presentation to the RMTA Board of Directors; consultant revenue and expense certifications are finalized upon budget adoption.